 Most of the chain super markets carry spaghetti squash.
 I have found spaghetti squash at Walmart all year long.
 Some of the other chains like Meijer or Kroger carry it as well.

-How to make squash spaghetti
+How to cook spaghetti squash boats?

 One of the nice things about spaghetti squash is all of the neat ways you can prepare it.
 Inside of that thick outer shell is an inside that is very similar to a pumpkin.
 In order to get to soften the inside you must find a way to cook it.
 These include baking, boiling, steaming, and microwaving.
 But first we need to cut the spaghetti squash in half.